Application by a rooming house resident or rooming house owner

 A rooming house owner is any person who conducts the business of operating a rooming house.

 A rooming house resident is someone who lives in the room as their only or main residence.

 A building is a rooming house if it is set up so that four or more people may occupy one or more rooms and share facilities.

 Notices you must attach to your application

-Under some sections of the Act, if you are applying to the Residential Tenancies List as a rooming house owner or operator or resident you must attach the relevant prescribed document.
+Under some sections of the Residential Tenancies Act 1997, if you are applying as a rooming house owner, operator or resident you must attach the relevant prescribed document.

 Rooming house residents

 Check the list below and attach the relevant document to your application if you are applying under one of these sections of the Act.

 - Section 103, order declaring rent excessive – attach a copy of the report from Consumer Affairs Victoria